ck3mp3r/nu-mcp/docs/security.md

 ## Sandbox Security
 - Commands execute within sandbox directories
-- **Current working directory is ALWAYS included** in allowed directories
+- **Current working directory is ALWAYS accessible**
-- `--sandbox-dir` adds ADDITIONAL allowed directories beyond current directory
+- `--add-path` adds additional accessible paths beyond current directory
-- Path traversal is context-aware: `../` is allowed if it stays within sandbox directories
+- Path traversal is context-aware: `../` is allowed if it stays within accessible paths
-- Absolute paths outside sandbox directories are blocked
+- Absolute paths outside accessible paths are blocked
 - Extensions run in the same security context as the server process
 - The sandbox provides directory isolation but does not restrict system resources, network access, or process spawning

-## Multiple Sandbox Directories
+## Adding Additional Paths

-The `--sandbox-dir` option can be specified multiple times to grant access to ADDITIONAL directories beyond the current working directory.
+The `--add-path` option can be specified multiple times to add ADDITIONAL accessible paths beyond the current working directory.

 **Use cases:**
 - Accessing temporary directories (e.g., `/tmp`)